The Golem (Meyrink novel): Reception

-In his "Supernatural Horror in Literature" essay, H. P. Lovecraft said the novel is one of the "best examples" of Jewish weird fiction.
+In his "Supernatural Horror in Literature" essay, H. P. Lovecraft said the novel is one of the "best examples" of Jewish folklore–inspired weird fiction.
 Also, in a letter, he called it, "[t]he most magnificent weird thing I've come across in aeons!"

 Dave Langford reviewed The Golem for White Dwarf #80, and stated that "It's the sort of nightmare you might have after an evening of too much lobster and Kafka.
 Very strange."

 The Guardian writer David Barnett said in his article about the novel that it is "one of the most absorbing, atmospheric and mind-boggling slices of fantasy ever committed to print," and "[a] century after its first publication, The Golem endures as a piece of modernist fantasy that deserves to take its place alongside Kafka."

 English translations

-Since The Golem was first published in German, there have been two translations into English:
+Since The Golem was first published in German, there have been at least three translations into English: